arno-di-loreto/apihandyman.io/_posts/2021-03-30-postman-csv-demo.md

 Postman will do all the work and create all the issues provided in the CSV file.
 It simply makes and API call for each line, replacing the `{% raw %}{{title}}{% endraw %}` and `{% raw %}{{body}}{% endraw %}` variables by the value provided the CSV file's line.

-{% include image.html source="postman-github-batch-result.png" alt="Run result" %}
+{% include image.html class="border" source="postman-github-batch-result.png" alt="Run result" %}

 You can list issues with an API call of check Github web site to see all the created issues.
 Note that there are 7 issues, that's the one created to check our Create Issue API call was actually working plus the six other ones created with the CSV file.

-{% include image.html source="postman-github-batch-result-github.png" alt="Issues list on github website" %}
+{% include image.html class="border" source="postman-github-batch-result-github.png" alt="Issues list on github website" %}

 # It works also on the command line